DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-1"></a>
 **1 - When is the Democracy Earth token sale?**

 The Democracy Earth token sale is targeted for 2Q 2018.
-The pre-sale starts on February 1, 2018.
-The pre-sale is open to accredited investors only excluding NY and China.
-The public token sale targeted for 2Q 2018 will will be open to unaccredited investors, globally.
+The pre-sale began February 1, 2018.
+The pre-sale is open to global accredited investors only, excluding NY and China.
+The public token sale targeted for 2Q 2018 will will be open to global purchasers with no accreditation requirement.

 <a name="question-2"></a>
 **2 - What is an accredited investor?**

-According to the Securities and Exchange Commission of the United States, an accredited investor, in the context of a natural person, includes anyone who:
+According to the Securities and Exchange Commission (SEC) of the United States, an accredited investor, in the context of a natural person, includes anyone who:

 - earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR